cville/conduct/README.md

 This code exists so that everyone can understand what is necessary in order to provide that experience.
 We expect everyone to behave without misconduct so that each participant is welcome and empowered to fully contribute to a community which demonstrates respect and behaves without prejudice, discrimination, or threat.
 This code of conduct is about behavior _in context_.
 Behavior which is acceptable in some settings may not be appropriate in the context of the full community.

+Welcome others to participate.
+Show restraint when discussing controversial topics, allow pauses for others to join the conversation, react with a collaborative and inviting posture, help guide what is considered on- and off-topic, and be on-topic when adding to the discussion.

 Specific forms of misconduct are named within the table of contents.
 Other sections in this document indicate how to interpret conduct and implement the code.